PacktPublishing/Node-Cookbook-3rd-Ed/6-Working-with-Web-Frameworks/content.md

 Koa is an evolution of the middleware concept in line with updates to the JavaScript language.
-Originally in Koa v1, flow control was handled by repurposing EcmaScript 2015 (ES6) Generator functions (using the `yield` keyword to freeze function execution) combined with promises.
+Originally in Koa v1, flow control was handled by re-purposing EcmaScript 2015 (ES6) Generator functions (using the `yield` keyword to freeze function execution) combined with promises.
 In Koa v2, a more normative route is taken using EcmaScript 2016 `async/await` syntax.